Final-Project-26/Bounty-Bucks/README.md

 ## Bounty-Bucks
-Reimagining Payments for DAO Contributions with Activity Tracking and Automated Payments
+Reimagining Payments for DAO Contributions with Activity Tracking and Automated Payments w/ Escrow Security Layer

 ## Three Groups for Branches: Frontend, Backend and Integrated/Fullstack